 Surely you are a single gal gallivanting across the country…

 Nope, I am married to the best fella in the world for me.
 Our children are all grown up and we are the proud grandparents of 3 beautiful additions to our romping, active family.
 Speaking of Jack, I wanted to give a very special thank you to him!
-All the work on the farm rests on his broad shoulders when I am gone for 7 months of the year – along with fending for himself and dealing with all the daily challenges, chores and running about that we all must do each day.
+All the work on the farm rests on his broad shoulders when I am gone for 6 months of the year – along with fending for himself and dealing with all the daily challenges, chores and running about that we all must do each day.
 This is a lot to ask, and he has borne it so very well along with giving me all the support that I am so very grateful for each and every day.
-While horses are not Jack’s passion, he recognizes the passion I have to teach people about the power of a compassionate, gentle, educated touch.
+Jack recognizes the passion I have to teach people about the power of a compassionate, gentle, educated touch.
 Behind this woman stands a man that holds her up when her strength flags, encourages her when she needs to be prodded, challenges her to ‘find a way’ when roadblocks appear and loves her enough to be willing to share her time with others.
 I’m always coming home to you my love!

 Back to business…